shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 ## Rigging Workflow

-At this point, you should feel pretty comfortable opening (or creating), saving, and publishing workfiles using the Workfile and Publish apps provided by Shotgun.
+At this point, you should feel pretty comfortable opening (or creating), saving, and publishing workfiles using the Workfile and Publish apps provided by {% include product %}.
 You've also had a chance to use the Loader app to load a publish from upstream.
 Use what you've learned to complete the following tasks:

-* Launch Maya from Shotgun Desktop
+* Launch Maya from {% include product %} Desktop

 * Create a new workfile in the Teapot asset's rigging step